x-vmaier/PyLevit/README.md

 ## License

 This code is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, or distribute it according to the terms of the license.

-For more details, refer to the [PyLevit repository](https://github.com/x-vmaier/PyLevit) for integrating the levitator system with the graphical user interface.